 For photographs of Carminster, please click here.

-The layout, which is circular, has a through station to the left (as viewed by the public) and an 8 road fiddle yard at the rear.
+The layout, which is a continuous run , has a through station to the left (as viewed by the public) and an 8 road fiddle yard at the rear.
 Only the front boards are scenic.
 The station has 2 through platforms and two bay platforms.
-The bay platforms are shown in full, but only the ends of the through platforms are visible.
+The bay platforms are shown in full, but only one of the ends of the through platforms is visible.

 Any Carminster exhibition bookings are shown in our Events Calendar page.

 You can find pictures of the layout and download a copy of the Exhibition Manager’s details for this layout if you click here.